Skip to main content

 herd php artisan nfusion:sync

-They are stored as WordPress options and are never hardcoded:
+They are stored as WordPress options and are never used for pricing calculations — they remain for reference/reporting:

 Option keyDescription

-spot_price_goldCurrent gold spot price (USD per troy oz)
+spot_price_goldGold spot price (USD per troy oz) — not used for pricing

-spot_price_silverCurrent silver spot price (USD per troy oz)
+spot_price_silverSilver spot price (USD per troy oz) — not used for pricing

-spot_price_platinumCurrent platinum spot price (USD per troy oz)
+spot_price_platinumPlatinum spot price (USD per troy oz) — not used for pricing

-spot_price_palladiumCurrent palladium spot price (USD per troy oz)
+spot_price_palladiumPalladium spot price (USD per troy oz) — not used for pricing

-spot_price_copperCurrent copper spot price (USD per troy oz)
+spot_price_copperCopper spot price (USD per troy oz) — not used for pricing

 spot_price_modifier_platinum(same pattern)